 - Clothing in a stuff sack.

-- 1 Smartwool – Merino 150 short sleeve shirt (Amazon).
-This resisted odors better than the the polypro shirts.
+- 4 Smartwool – Merino 150 short sleeve shirts (Amazon).
+This resisted odors better than the polypro shirts I used before.

 - 1 half-zip fleece (Amazon).
 This was part of my layering strategy for the trail, but warm days meant I wore it only as a cozy layer at night and in the morning.